-This is a Blog about a bit of everything.
-I will review books, share my life, my photography and my other hobbies.
-I will share fun food, a few recipes and things I have done in my spare time.
+This is a Blog about a bit of everything but mostly I will share fun food, a few recipes and things I have done in my spare time.

 Our summer season for grilling starts this weekend, with Memorial Day.
 We all love a good BBQ sauce.
 Most of them are tomato based.
 But Bob Gibson from Decatur Alabama, concocted a white BBQ sauce back in 1925.
 It is different from any other sauce, but in the South, it is considered a household staple.
 Give it a try and see what you think.
 Cut up some chicken pieces and get to grilling.
 This sauce is good on pulled pork, burgers and chicken and for marinating, basting and dipping.